 Finally, there is consideration of these tasks over the entire length of a person’s employment.
 Here the risk assessment will look for signs of fatigue, complaints which may be occurring, workers not wanting to perform these tasks and of course any previous injuries or incidents.

-From the above assessment, we can remove any risks which can be removed, minimise the risks which cannot (whether through exposure, decreasing force etc) and thus specify the best ways of performing given duties (broken up into safe and reliable tasks).
+From the above assessment, we can eliminate any risks which can be removed, minimise the risks which cannot (whether through exposure, decreasing force etc) and thus specify the best ways of performing given duties (broken up into safe and reliable tasks).

 All of the risk assessments considered above require detailed record keeping of the duties, the way each task is to be performed, and any complaints, all overlaid with supervision to ensure the tasks are being performed in a safe and sustainable manner.
+The requirements for managing workplace risk in all states/territories are reviewed and updated periodically.
+It is the responsibility of the employer to ensure they are aware of updates and changes in requirements.

 If you would like expert help with assessing, eliminating and reducing the risks in your workplace, contact us today on 03 9376 1844 for an obligation-free discussion.